Neuron Hospital logo

 How to Treat Uterine Fibroids: Medicines, Surgery & Latest Techniques

-Uterine fibroids are one of the most common gynecological conditions affecting women of reproductive age.
-While many fibroids are harmless and cause no symptoms, some can lead to heavy bleeding, pelvic pain, infertility, or pregnancy complications.
+Uterine fibroids are one of the most common non-cancerous growths found in women of reproductive age.
+Although many fibroids cause no symptoms, some can lead to heavy menstrual bleeding, pelvic pain, infertility, and pregnancy complications.

 What Are Uterine Fibroids?

-Uterine fibroids (also called leiomyomas) are non-cancerous growths that develop in or around the uterus.
-They vary in size — from small seed-like nodules to large masses that can distort the uterus.
+Uterine fibroids (also called leiomyomas) are benign tumors that develop in the muscular wall of the uterus.
+They vary in size, number, and location.

 Types of Fibroids